 The work of the MNAGIL is motivated by empowering women as a powerful tool for development in the MENA region..

 The Lab partners with the policymakers in the region to promote the use of evidence and learning for policy design, implementation, and reform.
 The Lab also engages with the operational teams at the World Bank to contribute to the design and implementation of innovative approaches that effectively target constraints to gender equality.

-The MNAGIL has established three strategic pillars, the "3 A's", to support the World Bank’s projects, government-wide programs, and partnerships to improve women’s economic opportunities in the MENA region.
+The MNAGIL has established three strategic pillars, the "3 As", to support the World Bank’s projects, government-wide programs, and partnerships to increase women’s economic opportunities in the MENA region.

-MNAGIL’s initial work will focus on Algeria, Iran, Iraq, Syria, Libya, Yemen, Egypt, Tunisia, Morocco, West Bank & Gaza, Lebanon, Jordan, and Djibouti, and countries of the Gulf Cooperation Council.
+MNAGIL’s work focuses on Algeria, Djibouti, Egypt, Iran, Iraq, Jordan, Lebanon, Libya, Morocco, Syria, Tunisia, West Bank & Gaza, Yemen, and countries of the Gulf Cooperation Council.

 The MNAGIL works in partnership with units across the World Bank, aid agencies and donors, governments, non-governmental organizations, private sector firms, and academic researchers.
 The funding is supported through the World Bank Group's Umbrella Facility for Gender Equality (UFGE).

 The MNAGIL organizes open calls for expressions of interest (EOI) for technical and financial support of rigorous impact evaluations.
 Interested teams must submit a completed EOI form and follow the submission instructions on the form before the deadline.
 The MNAGIL Steering Committee decides which proposals to support based on eligibility criteria, funding availability, and the alignment of the proposal with MNAGIL’s key focus areas.
 Those teams whose funding is approved collaborate with the MNAGIL team on the development of the impact evaluation (IE) concept note, establishment of the evaluation team, and other IE implementation activities.